ComScore

 What Does 'Non-Toxic' Even Mean?

-Sure, you might buy organic, pesticide-free produce, but did you know that what you cook it in is just as important?
+You may buy organic, pesticide-free produce, but did you know that what you cook it in is just as important?
 For a long time, Teflon (also known as PTFE or polytetrafluoroethylene, if you’re fancy) was the gold standard for ultra-slick, non-stick pots and pans.
 But over the past quarter-century, the FDA has discovered that certain chemicals (specifically PFOA, or perfluorooctanoic acid) used in manufacturing Teflon are actually toxic to the environment and our health and can build up in our bodies over time.
 (According to McManus, it wasn't PFOA in the pans that was the problem, but rather the runoff wastewater from manufacturing.
 "There's evidence that the chemical has gotten into and contaminated groundwater," she explains.)

-How We Chose the Best Non-Toxic Cookware
+How I Chose the Best Non-Toxic Cookware

 Best Non-Toxic Cookware Overall